AIexandr/Caliburn.Micro.Validation/README.md

 # Caliburn.Micro.Validation
-## What is it and what it for at a glance
+## What is it and what is it for at a glance
 Small extension for Caliburn.Micro which enables fluent builder style validation rules.
 For example: